sims1710/ESC-2023-HotelConnect-Ascenda-Project/README.md

 Special thanks to:
 - SUTD ISTD's coding lessons
-- [Web Design Mastery](https://youtu.be/SVLR5XVTGj0) as reference for the HTML and CSS.
+- [Web Design Mastery](https://youtu.be/SVLR5XVTGj0) as reference for the Frontend.

 ### Project Status
 Currently, the project is nearing completion.